 Alongside fresh fruit and veg, Natural Living in San Carlos sells organic cosmetics perfect for a bit of pampering, and they even offer home delivery.
 For all other health and beauty needs, head to Sakura in San Antonio.
 In additoinal to organic, natural cosmetics and food supplements, here you can find workshops, alternative therapies and advice on everything from electrosensibility to geobiology.

 If your hand luggage limit didn’t allow for that 10th bikini, hi-tech trainers and all those jazzy leggings, fear not.
 Ibiza has everything you need to ensure you can still work out in style.
-Runners should head to Vidasport, which stocks all the essentials, from high-vis jackets to sunglasses and energy gels.
+The island has two Intersport stores where you can find anything you need for your favourite exercises.

 If you’re more sport-chic than sporty, go to Yonkie Corner and get yourself kitted in the latest trainers.
 For all those yogis out there, a trip to La Galeria Elefante for some harem pants and a t-shirt or two might be on the cards.
 They also have beautiful handmade clothing and accessories for when you’re not on your mat.

 And for cooling off in the sea after all that hard work?
 You can do no better than Frank Mojado.
 Inspired by the island’s infectious free spirit and the colours of the Mediterranean, the new luxury swimwear line boasts high-quality fabrics and impeccable tailoring (available at Cotton Lifestyle Store and Nassau Beach Club).

 Good health doesn’t stop with the body.
 Keeping trim and toned is all well and good, but it isn’t a fast-track to happiness.
 Most of us carry around a huge amount of stress and tension – physical and emotional – that can have a long-lasting, negative impact on our lives.
 Here’s a few tips to make sure you leave the island feeling like the best version of yourself: